rcverse/anpe-gui/anpe_studio/resources/gui_help.md

 #### About Page

-* Displays version information for the ANPE GUI and the core `anpe` library.
-* Provides links to the project's GitHub repository and contact information.
-* Includes license details for the GUI and its dependencies.
+* Displays version information for the ANPE GUI and the core `anpe` library, provides links to the project's GitHub repository and contact information, and includes license details for the GUI and its dependencies.
+* **GUI Update Check**:
+    * When you open the About page, it automatically checks for newer versions of ANPE Studio on GitHub.
+    * You can click the status icon or text to manually trigger a new check at any time.
+    * If an update is found, an update icon will appear next to the version.
+Clicking this icon will take you to the GitHub releases page to download the new version.

 ## Tips